 Funding for Faculty & Staff

-Engaged Cornell funding for faculty and staff comes in a variety of shapes and sizes.
+Community-engaged learning funding for faculty and staff comes in a variety of shapes and sizes.
 Take a look at the three funding areas to see what best suits your work.

-- Seeds and supplements help faculty and staff get smaller projects off the ground or add a community-engaged component to another grant project.
+- Seeds and supplements help faculty and staff get smaller projects off the ground or add a community-engaged learning component to another grant project.

 - Awards honor and celebrate faculty with a history of exemplary engagement.